VW CEO's future still uncertain, with talks 'on a knife edge'

 Sources close to negotiations said a resolution would likely come as part of a package including the announcement of new board members, details on job prospects for employees, and investment plans for the group, Reuters reported on Monday.

-(Reporting by Jan Schwartz Writing by Victoria Waldersee Editing by Mark Potter)
+(Reporting by Jan Schwartz; Additional reporting by Christoph Steitz; Writing by Victoria Waldersee; Editing by Mark Potter)

 ((Victoria.Waldersee@thomsonreuters.com;))